Quad4-Software/Reticulum-Go/SECURITY.md

 ## Security Practices Overview

-Here is a quick look at how we secure the project in practice.

-*   **Builds and Automation:** Our continuous integration system runs automated tests and security checks on every change.
-We use clear, easy to audit shell scripts instead of complex third-party actions.
-This makes it straightforward to review exactly what runs during a pull request.
+*   **Builds and Automation:** GitHub Actions runs tests and security checks on every change.
+Setup and scanners live in reviewable shell scripts under `scripts/ci/`.
-*   **Scanning and Analysis:** We run static analysis and vulnerability scanning on our codebase and all dependencies.
+*   **Scanning and Analysis:** Gosec, govulncheck, Trivy, CodeQL (including Actions workflows), and PR dependency review.
-*   **Runtime Sandbox:** The `reticulum-go` daemon applies operating system restrictions after it starts up.
-This limits access to the filesystem and system resources if the process is ever compromised.
+*   **Runtime Sandbox:** The `reticulum-go` daemon applies OS restrictions after startup, limiting filesystem and syscall access if the process is compromised.
-*   **Signed Releases:** We attach official **cosign** signatures to all release files.
-These are signed with a project key, and you can find the public key in `cosign.pub`.
+*   **Signed Releases:** Release assets get **cosign** attestations signed with the project key.
+Public key: `cosign.pub`.

-The sections below describe these practices in detail.

 ## Supply Chain and CI

 All of our automation runs on GitHub Actions, with configuration files stored in `.github/workflows/`.

 To run our builds and security scans, we use helper scripts located in `scripts/ci/*.sh`.
 These scripts install Go, Task, Node, and our security scanners.
 This approach keeps the setup logic in ordinary shell scripts that you can review and diff.

 ### Version Pinning

-We take supply chain security seriously and use pinning to protect our builds:

-*   **Third-party GitHub Actions:** We pin third-party actions to specific commit hashes instead of version tags.
-This prevents unexpected updates from modifying our build environments.
-You can see these hashes in the comments at the top of our workflow files.
-*   **Build and Security Tools:** We pin the versions of all compilers and scanners inside our workflow environment blocks.
+We pin third-party GitHub Actions to full commit SHAs, not floating tags.
+Compilers and scanners are pinned in workflow `env` blocks.
+Dependabot opens weekly PRs for Action updates (`.github/dependabot.yml`).

 ### Source tree integrity (`.rsm`)